-As the huge popularity of TV series such as David Attenboroughs Life and Planet Earth shows, we all love a bit of wildlife and wildlife surveillance.
-What none of us are very keen on, however, are pest problems.
+With the huge popularity of TV series such as David Attenboroughs Life and Planet Earth shows, we all love a bit of wildlife and wildlife surveillance.
+What none of us is very keen on, however, are pest problems.
 Wildlife can cause problems in surprising places and in amazingly destructive ways.
 Business owners, homeowners, large companies and even local authorities have to tackle problems with unwanted animal activity on a regular basis.
 But what problems do animals cause around buildings and infrastructure?
 And crucially, what can technology do to help?
 Lets take a look at a few of the most annoying and destructive wildlife problems and how gadgets such as spy cameras can help solve them.

-Cats often visit at night when youre asleep, so you wake up to the chaos theyve left behind.
-There are a few ways you can use tech to solve your cat problems.
-Motion-sensitive ultra-sonic and reflective cat repellent devices are available, but you can also detect individual culprits and patterns of behaviour using a surveillance camera.
+Cats often visit at night when you're asleep, so you wake up to the chaos they've left behind.
+There are a few ways you can use tech to solve your cat's problems.
+Motion-sensitive ultra-sonic and reflective cat-repellent devices are available, but you can also detect individual culprits and patterns of behaviour using a surveillance camera.
 Install a motion-activated one with a good view of your garden, and review the footage the next day to see if its your next-door neighbours cat thats causing all the damage or a visitor from another neighbourhood.
 More importantly, the footage can tell you how cats are getting in and which areas of your garden they prefer.
 You can strengthen fences, block up holes and place deterrents in the cats favourite areas of the garden.
-Hopefully these steps will solve your cat problem!
+Hopefully, these steps will solve your cat's problem!